 How Fiber Keeps Your Brain and Heart in Shape

-Lee esto en EspañolJust about everyone knows that eating fiber is the key to keeping you, um…regular.
-But that is just one benefit of the food voted “Most Likely to Make a Middle Schooler Snicker.”
+Lee esto en EspañolJust about everyone knows eating fiber is the key to keeping you, um…regular.
+That's just one benefit of the food voted “Most Likely to Make a Middle Schooler Snicker.”

 It’s true.
 High fiber foods make you poop.
-They also make you feel full faster.
-That means you’re likely to eat less.
-When you east less, you’re less likely to pack on extra pounds — pounds that can lead to health problems later.
+They also make you feel full faster so you’re likely to eat less.
+When you eat less, you’re less likely to pack on extra pounds — pounds that can cause health problems later.

-Being overweight can lead to a higher risk of heart disease, stroke, diabetes and other serious health problems.
+Being overweight can lead to a higher risk of heart disease, stroke, diabetes and other serious health issues.

 Fiber Fends Off Trouble